 - Bonding agent.
 Grout also helps tiles adhere to the surface — be it floor or wall — on both the bottom and sides of the surfaces.

 - Increase slip resistance.
 Grout is often employed to give surfaces, such as shower floors, more grip.

-There are many different ways to clean your grout.
-Here are the most effective ones — including natural methods and with methods with chemicals.
+There are many different methods on how to clean grout.
+Here are the most effective techniques on how to clean grout — including natural methods on how to clean grout and methods with chemicals.

 Baking soda and soap grout cleaning method